User eXperience Perception Insights Dataset (UXPID): Synthetic User Feedback from Public Industrial Forums: Technical Validation

 \section{Technical Validation}

-To validate the dataset, we conducted a series of classification experiments using the DistilBERT \cite{sanh2020distilbertdistilledversionbert} language model as a baseline across various scenarios, providing a reference point for future work with potentially more advanced models.
+To validate the dataset, we conducted a series of classification experiments using both a classical TF-IDF + Logistic Regression (TF-IDF+LR) baseline \cite{yun2005improved} and the DistilBERT \cite{sanh2020distilbertdistilledversionbert} language model across various scenarios, providing reference points for future work with potentially more advanced models.
 DistilBERT is a streamlined version of Bidirectional Encoder Representations from Transformers (BERT) \cite{devlin2018bert} that maintains impressive performance while requiring significantly less computational resources.
 This bidirectional transformer model was pre-trained on unlabeled text with two key objectives: predicting masked tokens within sentences and determining sentence relationships.
 The model's ability to process text from both directions simultaneously provides it with a comprehensive understanding of linguistic context.

 DistilBERT achieves its efficiency through knowledge distillation, creating a more compact model that delivers faster inference times.
 During its pre-training phase, the model optimizes a triple loss objective encompassing language modeling loss, distillation loss, and cosine-distance loss.
 This approach allows DistilBERT to closely match the performance of larger transformer models while being more accessible.
 We sourced our implementation from Hugging Face's model repository.